sericksoneb/eb_dbt_demo/README.md

     target: dev

     ```
     - Save the new file as "profiles.yml" in your dbt-env virtual environment you created in step 2.

-4. Run DBT
+4. Run dbt
   If you made it this far, great job!
 You should now be able to run dbt commands in your repository.
 Let's check.
     -  Change your directory to this git repository (dbt_demo) that you should have cloned/downloaded(`cd /Xerva/Training/dbt_demo/`).
     -  Refer back to step 2 to activate your virtual environment (if you are on the same command line as previous steps, you won't have to activate it again)
     -  Run `dbt test` to make sure dbt runs (if it does, dbt was installed correctly!
 If it doesn't, refer to the [troubleshooting](#troubleshooting) section below).

+5. Participation
+Now that you have successfully installed dbt, let's test it and make sure it runs.
+    1. Login to [Snowflake](https://xna97994.us-east-1.snowflakecomputing.com/) using the credentials found in LastPass (listed as "Eide Bailly - SnowflakeAdmin" under Shared-Xerva Developers)
+    2. Open a worksheet and execute this SQL command, replacing <name> with your name: `INSERT INTO DBT_DEMO_DW.DATALAKE.PARTICIPATION_USERS values('<name>', GETDATE());`
+    3. Go to VSC, open a terminal in your project, and execute `dbt run -m dim_participation` to run the dim_participation model.
+    4. Go back to Snowflake and query the table DBT_DEMO_DW.DW_DEV.DIM_PARTICIPATION to see if your name is in the table.
+If it is, congratulations!
+You have successfully completed setting up dbt.

 ## Useful DBT Commands
 `dbt run -m model_name` will run the select query for the specified model